[Updated October 2018]

 Berg River Resort, Paarl

-Camping in the famous Winelands is not only scenic, it’s also loads of fun for the whole family.
+Camping in the famous Winelands is not only scenic, but it’s also loads of fun for the whole family.
 Berg River Resort is located in the midst of this spectacular area in the Paarl Valley, just 60km from Cape Town, between Paarl, Stellenbosch and Franschhoek.
 The resort offers a variety of accommodation options, including a campsite, and various facilities include an Olympic-sized swimming pool, children’s pool and waterslide as well as the river itself, where guests can enjoy swimming and canoeing.

 The campsite offers 150 stands with grass for tents or caravans, most of which also have electrical outlets.
 There’s a café for daily essentials, a play area where kids can enjoy ball games, an animal farmyard with goats and donkeys and free trampoline and tractor rides for the kids.
 The area is a joy to explore, with a number of museums, art galleries, restaurants and wine farms nearby as well as the Drakenstein Lion Park, Bien Donne Herb Farm and the Paarl Bird Sanctuary nearby.